Oink70/VerusPaperWallet/README.md

 # Verus Paperwallet Generator

-Are you looking for the old paperwallet tool?
-See [here](https://github.com/BloodyNora/VerusPaperWallet.deprecated)!
+**Are you looking for the old paperwallet tool?
+See [here](https://github.com/BloodyNora/VerusPaperWallet.deprecated)!**

-**NOTE THAT THE `paperwallet` TOOL AND THIS DOCUMENTATION BELOW IS FEATURE INCOMPLETE, THUS WORK IN PROGRESS AND PROBABLY INCORRECT OR STATING STUFF THATS JUST NOT DONE YET.
-RELY ON `paperwallet --help` INSTEAD!**

 A Paperwallet generator in Bash script and GNU tools, outputting to styled HTML formatted like a bank account statement, meant to be laminated and stored in bank account statement folders.
-The Paperwallets can either be created in offline mode or by interfacing with `verusd` via RPC.
+The Paperwallets can either be created in manual mode or by interfacing with `verusd` via RPC, dubbed `daemon` mode.
+Manual operation has the disadvantage of being unable to verify the input data.

-t- and z-Address generation is only supported when interfacing with `verusd` via RPC.
-The Paperwallet generator does not support creation of new Verus Identities, however information for already existing Verus Identities can be retrieved and exported.

 ## What is a Paperwallet?

-A Paperwallet is a paper copy of t-Addresses, z-Addresses, associated private keys and VerusID Information.
+A Paperwallet is a paper copy of t-Addresses, z-Addresses, associated private keys or VerusID Information.
 A Paperwallet usually has a machine-readable representation of the address and private key data, often in form of a QR code.
 Private keys on Paperwallets can optionally be encrypted in one way or another.

 However, Paperwallets - even encrypted ones - are not ideal for uncontrolled storage.
-While a safe at home or a safe-deposit box in a bank vault should be reasonably secure, storing verbatim copies of Paperwallets with friends, family or anybody else is not recommended.
-FIXME: In that case, if a simple `z_exportwallet` is not enough, additionally just store the resulting Paperwallets as PDF documents on properly encrypted media and give away that instead.
+While a safe at home or a safe-deposit box in a bank vault should be reasonably secure, storing plain-text verbatim copies of Paperwallets with friends, family or anybody else is not recommended.
+In that case, either put the resulting file of a simple `z_exportwallet` call or the paperwallets in PDF format onto properly encrypted media and give away that instead.

 ## Why would i want a Paperwallet?

-Paperwallets are a machine-readable offline backup of handpicked Verus t- and z-Addresses and Verus Identities.
+Paperwallets are a machine-readable (ideally offline) backup of handpicked Verus t- and z-Addresses and Verus Identities.
 Paperwallets can protect against data corruption and generally provide a safety net in case of computer or disk damage as well as brown- or blackout events.
 Addresses and Identities whose associated private keys are not imported into any computer or mobile wallet are effectively in "cold storage"; while any funds on them will not benefit from staking revenues, these funds and identities are practically exempt from electronic theft.

 ## Why is this thing so bloody complicated and not just a browser tool like it used to be?